benmclaren/personal-site/ben_personal_site/content/articles/burger-hash.md

 2. Initalize the counter at 0

 3. Iterate over the parameter 'orders' using `.each`.
-We will use order as out placeholder which represents each individual item given in orders.
+We will use `order` as our placeholder which represents each individual item given in `orders`.

-4. An if statement where we check to see if DISHES_CALORIES contains a key which it found when it iterated over the orders parameter.
-We do this by calling the ruby method .key? on the hash name and giving it the parameter of order (representing the individual items in orders.)
-If this returns true it will add and reasign it to our variable 'counter'.
+4. An `if` statement where we check to see if `DISHES_CALORIES` contains a key which it found when it iterated over the `orders` parameter.
+We do this by calling the ruby method `.key?` on the hash name and giving it the parameter of order (representing the individual items in orders.)
+If this returns true it will add and reasign it to our variable `counter`.
 The notation `DISHES_CALORIES[order]` is us saying look inside the hash and give us the value for each order that we want.

-5. The else statement is for any keys that are not contained within DISHES_CALORIES.
+5. The `else` statement is for any keys that are not contained within `DISHES_CALORIES`.
 Here we call the method `basic_calories_counter` and give it the three parameters it requires.
 The parameters `MEALS[order][0]` tell it to look inside MEALS and find the order matching the order it has been given.
 For example it has been given Happy Meal so it will look like this:

 ``` ruby
 def basic_calories_counter(burger, side, beverage)
   DISHES_CALORIES(MEALS[Happy Meal][0] + DISHES_CALORIES(MEALS[Happy Meal][1] + DISHES_CALORIES(MEALS[Happy Meal][2]
 end
 ```
-The method can now see that it must go to MEALS and find the order and then simply select each item at the given indexs 0, 1 and 2 which refer to itemm 1, 2 and 3.
-It is able to access the data for each item because DISHES_CALORIES holds that information.
+The method can now see that it must go to `MEALS` and find the order and then simply select each item at the given indexes 0, 1 and 2 which refer to items 1, 2 and 3.
+It is able to access the data for each item because `DISHES_CALORIES` holds that information.

 6. We can then return the counter with the total amlunt of calories.